Cantor at the Children’s Library, Learning to be a Therapy Dog and Participating in the Reading Dog Program

 I was disappointed that we didn’t get more photos, especially of him watching them as they read, giving kisses or lying on his back so they could rub his tummy.
 On the second visit Laurie took some that illustrate well the interaction between him and the children.
 Thanks, Laurie!!!!

-All his paperwork has now been submitted to Alliance for Therapy dogs.
-Once they accept him, he will begin assisting my other dogs, Berakah, GloryToo, Lively and Spirit, on therapy dog visits.
-He will take Chaos’ turns at Reading Dogs since I have now retired Chaos due to his failing health.
+All his paperwork was submitted to Alliance for Therapy Dogs.
+After they accepted him, he began assisting my other dogs, Berakah, GloryToo, Lively and Spirit, on therapy dog visits.
+He also takes his turns as a Reading Dog at the Children’s Library.